it-at-m/helm-charts/charts/refarch/README.md

 #### Resources & Scaling

-You can configure the desired resources like CPU and RAM and set up auto-scaling.

-You can define your resources and desired replica as stated below.
+You can define your resources like CPU and RAM and the desired replicas as stated below.
 If you don't set those properties, those values will be used by default:
 ```yaml
   resources:
     requests: